WickedNekomata/Byte/docs/README.md

 ### Assets

 Models are from Simple Assets, available in the Unity Asset Store.
+Ui is from "Fantasy Wooden GUI Free", available for free in the Unity Asset Store.
-The rest of the assets (UI, music and sounds) are royalty-free.
+The rest of the assets (music and sounds) are royalty-free.

 ## License